Simple Vertex Algebras Arising From Congruence Subgroups: Introduction

 The chiral de Rham complex introduced by Malikov, Schectman and Vaintrob \cite{MSV} in 1998, is a sheaf of vertex algebras $\Omega_X^{ch}$ defined on any smooth manifold $X$ in either the algebraic, complex analytic, or $C^\infty$ categories.
 The chiral de Rham complex has a $\mathbb Z_{\geq 0}$-grading by conformal weight, and the weight zero component coincides with the usual de Rham sheaf.
 Its cohomology is related to the infinite-volume limit of half-twisted sigma model.

 When $X$ is the projective space $\mathbb P^n$, the vertex algebra of global sections of the chiral de Rham complex $\Gamma(X,\Omega_X^{ch})$ is computed as a module over affine Lie algebra $\widehat{\mathfrak{sl}}_{n+1}$\cite{MS}.
 Recently the case for compact Ricci-flat K\"{a}hler manifold are studied, and the global section $\Gamma(X,\Omega_X^{ch})$ is identified as invariant elements of $\beta\gamma-bc$ system under the action of certain Lie algebra of Cartan type \cite{S2}.
 More specifically when $X$ is $K3$ surface, the global section is isomorphic to the simple $N=4$ algebra with central charge $6$ \cite{S1,S3}.
 Let G be a connected compact semisimple Lie group and $K$ be a closed subgroup of $G$.
 It is natural to consider the case $X=\Gamma \backslash G /K$, where $G/K $ is a Hermitian symmetric space and $\Gamma$ is an arithmetic subgroup of $G$.
 Especially the character formula of the $\Gamma$-invariant vertex algebra of $SL(2,\mathbb R)/SO(2)$ is shown to be determined by modular forms of even weight \cite{D1,D2}, when $\Gamma$ is chosen to be a congruence subgroup of $SL(2,\mathbb Z)$.
 The approach is to study the global sections of the chiral de Rham complex on the upper half plane $\mathbb H$ that are holomorphic at the cusps.
-In this paper, we will continue to study the chiral de Rham complex on $\mathbb H$ with a relaxed cuspidal condition.
+In this paper, we continue to study the chiral de Rham complex on $\mathbb H$ with a relaxed cuspidal condition, which motivates a generalization of the Rankin-Cohen bracket of modular forms as an application.

 As the fractional linear transformation on $\mathbb H$ induces an $SL(2,\mathbb R)$-action on the chiral de Rham complex, we consider the vertex algebra of $\Gamma$-invariant global sections that are meromorphic at the cusps, denoted by $\mathcal M(\mathbb H,\Gamma)$.
 One of the main results is the following. \begin{theorem} For any congruence subgroup $\Gamma \subset SL(2,\mathbb Z)$, the vertex algebra $\mathcal M(\mathbb H,\Gamma)$ is a simple topological vertex algebra. \end{theorem}